Sehrish-Saddique/movieapp/README.md

 # Movie Application

-A Netflix clone built using React.js and the Movie Database (TMDB) API.
+A Netflix clone built using React.js.

 ## Description